WebOfTrust/keri/docs/Glossary.md

 #### Duplicitous event log
 Or DEL.
 This is a record of _inconsistent_ event messages produced by a given controller or witness with respect to a given `KERL`.
 The duplicitous events are indexed to the corresponding event in a KERL.
 A duplicitous event is represented by a set of two or more provably mutually inconsistent event messages with respect to a KERL.
 Each `juror` keeps a duplicitous event log (DEL) for each controller and all designated witness with respect to a KERL.
 Any validator may confirm duplicity by examining a DEL.

+#### Duplicity
+In `KERI` consistency is is used to described data that is internally consistent and cryptographically verifiably so.
+Duplicity is used to describe **external inconsistency**.
+Publication of two or more versions of a `KEL`, each of which is internally consistent is duplicity.
+Given that signatures are non-repudiable any duplicity is detectable and provable given possession of any two mutually inconsistent versions of a `KEL`.

+In common language 'duplicity' has a slightly different connotation: 'two-facedness', 'dishonesty', 'deceitfulness', 'deviousness,'two-facedness', 'falseness'.

+#### First seen
+"First seen" in KERI is the first **verified** event, accepted in the `KEL`.
+It has no effect on the timing of what has arrived in escrow for example; in escrow there can be garbage.
+Every 'first seen' event is propagated world wide within micro-seconds to the watchers.
+Only in this microseconds windows that you could have a live key conprise attack.
+If that happens, this where you have to look after this duplicity-attack a bit more in depth to handle it safely.
+E.g. a valid key rotation.

 #### Generic classes self-certifying identifiers

 The KERI design approach is to build composable primitives instead of custom functionality that is so typical of other DKMI approaches: